 “You’ll thank me later, Dan.
 When people praise the force for being clearly incorruptible.”

 Sam blinked at her dad.
 “Dad, my dog—” She didn’t get to finish before Chief Constable Joe paraded her through the most crowded areas of the community center and walked her out the front entrance, through the parking lot and into the police cruiser parked next to the side entrance.
-Flashes of light from cameras followed them the whole way, as did Dan, holding Sam’s backpack in one hand and the rope to her dog in the other.
+Flashes of light from cameras followed them the whole way, as did Dan, holding Sam’s backpack in one hand and the leashed dog in the other.

 “Get in, Dan.
 You can ride with us to the station if you want.”